SpotCollector Online Help Contents

 the Spot Database Entry will be displayed in the specified font color

-if not previously announced, the Spot Database Entry will be announced
+if not previously announced and either Announce special callsigns is enabled or a QSO with the station would advance your award progress, the Spot Database Entry will be announced

 the announcement is preceded by playing the file Special.wav in SpotCollector's Sounds folder.
 If Special.wav is not present, then the file You Want This One.wav in the General sub-folder of SpotCollector's Sounds folder is played.

-settings in the Audio Alarm panel on the Config window's General tab allow you to
+settings in the Audio Alarm panel on the Config window's Audio tab allow you to

 enable or disable the audio alarm

-specify whether the DXCC country, band, and mode should be announced
+specify whether the award counters, band, and mode should be announced

 specify that the alarm should be triggered whenever a Spot Database Entry for a tagged Special Callsign is created, or only if this entry passes the Band, Mode, Origin, Continent, and LotW filters.